 There are so many options for uplifting, appropriate Christian music lately.
 There are even great specifically Catholic options in various genres.
 Whether preparing for praise and worship, looking for a good playlist for driving, or studying for test in seminary, would your priest or seminarian like a traditional Gregorian chant CD or prefer Fr.
 Pontifex’s hip hop?
-How about a concert ticket to join you and other parish members to see Matt Maher, Audrey Assad, or Alanna Marie Boudreau?
+How about a concert ticket to join you and other parish members to see one of these amazing Catholic artists!

 (Check out our post on Catholic musicians for more)